 Flat Prices in Dhaka: A Snapshot

 In 2025, flat prices across Dhaka vary dramatically based on location, build quality, and amenities.
-When you are looking for an apartment, here is an expected range of prices you can expect from different locations:
+When you are looking for an apartment, here is an expected range of prices you can expect from different locations.
+These data are collected based on numbers collected from property portals in Dhaka.
+The actual price may vary.

 Why Are Flat Prices in Dhaka Rising?